Group identities on symmetric units under oriented involutions in group algebras: Results

 Recall that a ring $R$ with identity is said to be (von Neumann) regular if for any $x\in R$ there exists an $y\in R$ such that $xyx=x$.
-Villamayor \cite{V:59} showed that the group algebra $\mathbb{F}G$ is regular if and only if $G$ is locally finite and has no elements of order $p$ in case $\mathbb{F}$ has characteristic $p>0$.
-Note that in this case $\mathbb{F}G$ is semiprime, \cite[Theorem 4.2.13]{Pas} and the set of $p$-elements $P$ is trivial (in case $\car(\mathbb{F})=0$, we agree that that $P=1$).
+Villamayor \cite[Theorem 3.1.5, p.
+69]{Pas:77} showed that the group algebra $\mathbb{F}G$ is regular if and only if $G$ is locally finite and has no elements of order $p$ in case $\mathbb{F}$ has characteristic $p>0$.
+Note that in this case the set of $p$-elements $P$ is trivial and thus $\mathbb{F}G$ is semiprime, \cite[Theorem 4.2.13, p.
+131]{Pas:77} (in case $\car(\mathbb{F})=0$, we agree that $P=\left\{1\right\}$).